eduardosaraujo1/minha-saude-frontend/docs/test_guidelines.md

 -   [UNIT] Existance of essential elements (i.e. can find a button to do something)
 -   [UNIT] Presence of business logic requirements (example: profile screen must display user info in text)
--   Note: do NOT test for things like navigation or "does this button work", that is for the exploratory test
+-   [UNIT] Form validation
+-   [INTEGRATION] Correct repository methods are called when widget main functionality is performed
+-   Note1: ViewModels should not be mocked as they are part of a widget's internal implementation.
+-   Note2: do NOT test for secondary functionality, only the main one.
+For example, for a widget that provides a form for the user to fill and upload, assert the form is validated and the form is calling the viewModel, but do not write a test to see if the cancel button is working.